The Ultimate Exuma Yacht Charter

 Day 1: Nassau to Highbourne Cay

-Begin your Exuma yacht charter in Nassau, where your crew will be prepared and waiting on the aft deck excited to welcome you on-board!
-After a round of introductions, a refreshing welcome beverage and a guided tour of your charter vessel, begin the short cruise across the Yellow Banks en-route for the elegant Exumas.
-While cruising, you might relax on the aft deck with a breakfast spread, tailored to your preferences.
+Embark on your Exuma yacht charter in Nassau, where your crew eagerly awaits on the aft deck to welcome you on board!
+Upon introductions, savor a refreshing welcome beverage and take a guided tour of your charter vessel.
+Set sail on a short cruise across the Yellow Banks toward the elegant Exumas, relaxing on the aft deck with a breakfast spread tailored to your preferences.

-With little delay, the dazzling turquoise and vibrant sandy beaches of Allan’s Cay will come into view, where you may meet your first Bahamian Dragon, a critically endangered species of Iguana.
-Allan’s Cay offers beautiful anchorages for your first lunch in paradise, and warm, crystal-clear waters to play with your collection of water toys.
+Without delay, Allan’s Cay will come into view, showcasing dazzling turquoise waters and vibrant sandy beaches.
+Here, you might encounter the critically endangered Bahamian Dragon, an Iguana species.
+Allan’s Cay provides beautiful anchorages for your first lunch in paradise, and warm, crystal-clear waters for enjoying your collection of water toys.

-Onwards at Highborne Cay, you will be treated to some of the world’s most stunning beaches rarely occupied on the eastern shore.
-Enjoy your first evening meal created exactly to your preferences on the aft-deck, and sip on an evening drink as the sun sets and you catch your first glimpse of the unbelievably starry sky.
-This is a great time to sit with your captain and discuss in more detail the daily agenda for your luxury yacht charter in the Exumas.
+Continuing to Highborne Cay, indulge in some of the world’s most stunning, rarely occupied beaches on the eastern shore.
+Relish your first evening meal on the aft deck, crafted to your preferences, and savor an evening drink as the sun sets, revealing an unbelievably starry sky.
+This is an ideal time to sit with your captain and discuss the daily agenda for your luxury yacht charter in the Exumas in more detail.

 Begin your charter in the electric capital Nassau, whose Lynden International Airport is well connected to both the mainland U.S. and Europe.